stephdl/nethserver-shellinabox/root/usr/share/nethesis/NethServer/Help/en/NethServer_Module_ShellInaBox.rst

     You can use shellinabox outside of your Local network.
 The Apache authentication is a mandatory.

 IP Access
     The access is allowed only for the specified list of IP (one IP per line).
-The Apache authentication is a mandatory.
+The Apache authentication can be  a mandatory.